APogue/APogue.github.io/research/capabilitites.md

 ## 3. The AI System is Analytical, Not Creative

-This system treats the AI model as a **protocol-bound auditor** inside a controlled pipeline — essentially a *human-executable algorithm* expressed as explicit decision rules.
+This system uses the AI model to apply a predefined set of decision rules — a process a human could follow step-by-step — within a controlled, auditable pipeline.

 **How this differs from typical AI use:**
 AI is often used for open-ended tasks — summarizing, generating content, or flagging patterns without showing their work.